-- Cirencester – A market town with a rich history dating back to its formation in Roman times.
+Cirencester – A market town with a rich history dating back to its formation in Roman times.

-- Restaurants – Places for food lovers in the AONB to enjoy ding out with locally sourced food.
+- Restaurants – Places for food lovers in the AONB to enjoy dining out with locally sourced food.

 About The Cotswolds

 The official area of the Cotswold AONB is a big 787 square miles.
 The Cotswolds AONB, which is the largest in England and Wales, It stretches from the border regions of South Warwickshire and Worcestershire, through West Oxfordshire and Gloucestershire and takes in parts of Wiltshire, and Bath and North East Somerset in the South.
 Gloucestershire County Council is responsible for 63 per cent of the AONB.
-“Cotswold Further Info
+“Cotswold Further Info”